America is caught up in the symptoms, while ignoring the root causes. So long as it does that, it has no hope of

 1).
 Its passage destroyed the purpose of the U.S. Senate.
 The Senate was intended to represent the

-interests of the states, where Senators were selected by state
+interests of the states, where Senators were selected by state legislatures.
+Instead, they are now elected statewide and

-3) Violating the U.S. Constitution – The failure to hold the federal
+3) Violating the U.S. Constitution – The failure to hold the federal government

-government to the limitations on its authority, such as the enumerated powers has allowed our government
+to the limitations on its authority, such as the enumerated

-to run amuck.
-Disregard for the Constitution is why the federal government has
+Constitution is why the federal government has usurped control over powers previously

-municipalities, or the people.
-Federal courts now routinely exceed their
+those of the states, local municipalities, or the people.
+Federal courts now

-Constitutional authority and make law.
+routinely exceed their Constitutional authority and make law.
+Congress routinely creates law at odds with

-Congress routinely creates law at odds with the general welfare.
-Our system was designed to have a limited
+the general welfare.
+Our system was

-federal (national) government, but since we don’t (or can’t) hold our
+designed to have a limited federal (national) government, but since we don’t

-representatives accountable, we now have an “unlimited” federal government—ever
+(or can’t) hold our representatives accountable, we now have an “unlimited”

 Everything we piss and moan about in regard to the political and social realm